Ashton-Sidhu/aethos/docs/index.rst

     df[df.Age > 25] # Filter the data

-    df['new_col'] = [1, 2]  # Add a new column to the data, based off the length of the data provided, it will add it to the train or test set.

     df.x_train['new_col'] = [1,2] # This is the exact same as the either of code above df.x_test['new_col'] = [1,2]